zlpton/ZehuaLiu.github.io/_pages/about.md

 I now serve as the Editor-in-Chief Assistant of [IEEE Communications Surveys and Tutorials](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739) (IEEE COMST).
 In 2021, the impact factor of IEEE COMST reached 33.84, which is the highest one in all IEEE journals/magazines.
 To further promote IEEE COMST, I am helping to run some social accounts, including Linkedin (@IEEE Communications Surveys And Tutorials), Twitter (@IEEECOMST), and WeChat Account (@IEEECOMST).
 Thanks for following!

-My current research interests include, but are not limited to, semantic communications, network resource allocation, and Metaverse. **If you're interested in cooperaing with me**, feel free to email me (hongyang001@e.ntu.edu.sg)!
+My current research interests include, but are not limited to, semantic communications, network resource allocation, and Metaverse. **If you are interested in cooperaing with me**, feel free to email me (hongyang001@e.ntu.edu.sg)!
 I am always happy to collaborate with smart minds ^_^!

 News
 ======
 1. [Nov/2022] Our paper titled ["Semantic communications for 6G future internet: Fundamentals, applications, and challenges"](https://ieeexplore.ieee.org/document/9955312) is accepted by IEEE COMST (IF: 33.84)!
+1. [Nov/2022] I am honored to receive the IEEE Daniel E. Nobel Fellowship Award!
+1. [Oct/2022] Our paper titled ["Personalized Saliency in Task-Oriented Semantic Communications: Image Transmission and Performance Analysis"](https://arxiv.org/abs/2209.12274) is accepted by IEEE JSAC (IF: 13.08)!
+1. [Jun/2022] I visited [Chiang Mai University](https://www.cmu.ac.th/en/) in Thailand, hosted by Prof. [Maggie](https://scholar.google.com/citations?hl=zh-CN&user=iirwtGkAAAAJ).
+Very happy time!
+1. [Mar/2022] Our paper titled ["Performance and Optimization of Reconfigurable Intelligent Surface Aided THz Communications"](https://ieeexplore.ieee.org/document/9743437/) is accepted by IEEE TCOM (IF: 13.08)!
+1. [Feb/2022] Our paper titled ["Performance Analysis and Optimization for Jammer-Aided Multiantenna UAV Covert Communication"](https://ieeexplore.ieee.org/document/9849051) is accepted by IEEE JSAC (IF: 13.08)!

 Selected Publications
 ======